DataDog/documentation/content/en/account_management/billing/custom_metrics.md

 A custom metric is uniquely identified by a combination of a metric name and tag values (including the host tag):

 * Reporting the same metric name on multiple hosts results in multiple custom metrics.
-* Adding tags on a metric can change the number of custom metrics (number of unique tag value combinations) associated with that particular metric -- see Example 3 and 4 below.
+* Adding tags on a metric can change the number of custom metrics (number of unique tag value combinations) associated with that particular metric.
+See the [Effect of Adding Tags](#effect-of-adding-tags) section.
 * Reordering of tag values doesn’t add uniqueness, the following combinations are the same custom metric:

   *  `metric_name{tag_1:value_1, tag_2:value_2}`
   *  `metric_name{tag_2:value_2, tag_1:value_1}`

-Find below some example of how to count your custom metrics, depending on your [submision type][9], the amount of custom metrics counted may differ:
+Find below some example of how to count your custom metrics.
+The number of custom metrics associated with a particular metric name depends on its metric [submision type][9]:

 {{< tabs >}}
 {{% tab "Count, Rate, Gauge" %}}

-**Note**: This example uses a [`COUNT` metric type][1], but the count of custom metrics would have been the same with a [`GAUGE`][2] or a [`RATE`][3] metric type.
+The number of custom metrics from [COUNT][1], [RATE][2], and [GAUGE][3] metric types is calculated the same way as shown below:

-Suppose you’re submitting a metric, `request.Count`, from two hosts (A,B), which counts the number of endpoint requests.
+Suppose you’re submitting a metric, `request.Count`, from two hosts (`host:A`,`host:B`), which counts the number of endpoint requests.
 You’re submitting this metric with two tag keys:

-* `endpoint`  that can take the value `X` or `Y`
+* `endpoint`  that can take the value `endpoint:X` or `endpoint:Y`
-* `status` that can take the value `200` or `400`
+* `status` that can take the value `status:200` or `status:400`

-Let’s assume that in your data, endpoint `X` is supported by both hosts, but fails only on `host:B`, and requests to `endpoint:Y` are always successful and only appears on `host:B` as shown below:
+Let’s assume that in your data, endpoint `endpoint:X` is supported by both hosts, but fails only on `host:B`, and requests to `endpoint:Y` are always successful and only appears on `host:B` as shown below:

 {{< img src="account_management/billing/custom_metrics/custom_metrics_host.png" alt="Custom metrics host" responsive="true" style="width:80%;">}}

-There are then **4 Custom metrics**, one for each unique combinations of metric name, host, and tag values for your `request.Count` metric.
+`request.Count` reports then **4 distinct custom metrics**.
 The custom metrics are listed below:

 | Metric Name     | Tag Values                           |
 |-----------------|--------------------------------------|